-Developed for center Directors and other child care professionals, the National Administrator Credential (NAC) is comprehensive, forty-hour course for Directors and Administrators of child care programs and is an award for demonstrated mastery of administration skills.
-The NAC is recognized as a mark of excellence that designates individuals who have demonstrated the knowledge essential to managing a child care center.
+Developed for center directors, emerging leaders and child care professionals, the National Administrator Credential (NAC) is a comprehensive, 45 hour course conducted on-site and online, and is an award for demonstrated mastery of child care administration skills.
+The NAC is recognized as a mark of excellence that designates professionals who have demonstrated the knowledge that is essential for managing a child care program.

-The NAC course offers childcare and education Directors and Administrators a chance to get forty hours of high-quality relevant, college-level education in a 5 day time frame at a reasonable cost.
+The NAC course offers childcare and education Directors and Administrators, forty-five (45) hours of high-quality, relevant, college-level education, in a 4-5 day time frame, at a reasonable cost.

-The NAC course is organized into 10 sections encompassing the professional development competencies for administrators of early childhood education centers.
+- The NAC course is organized into 10 sections encompassing the professional development competencies for administrators of early childhood education programs.